 Our library's websites are the primary means of accessing our information resources and services for the majority of our customers.
-In 2016-17 more than 6.6 million page views were recorded from the SCLQ public website, JVL, VLL and library catalogue combined.
-Legal research tools developed by the library, including the Criminal Codes Appellate Decisions Database, Queensland Legal Indices, and the Uniform Civil Procedure Rules Bulletin, are available via the CaseLaw Plus tab on the website.
-In all, CaseLaw services (including the official unreported judgments collection) recorded more than 5.1 million page views over the year.
-During 2016-17 the library continued to work with the Incorporated Council for Law Reporting to develop a joint Queensland Judgments website to enable free public access to reported and unreported decisions of the Supreme Court from late 2017.
+In 2017-18 more than 7.5 million page views were recorded from the SCLQ public website, JVL, VLL and library catalogue combined.
+Specialist legal research tools developed by the library, including the Queensland Legal Indices and the Uniform Civil Procedure Rules Bulletin, comprise part of the wide range of legal content available to the judiciary via the library's websites.
+In all, CaseLaw services (including the official unreported judgments collection) recorded more than 5.4 million page views over the year.

 Throughout the year the library's Information Services team continued to assist the judiciary and legal profession with navigating the legal research tools within the library's print and online collections.
-The team responded to a total of 9419 information enquiries, comprising 3643 reference, 1528 research and 4248 basic requests.
-A total of 8518 documents were supplied in response to these queries.
-During 2016-17 the library maintained weekly afternoon clinics on level 13 of the QEII Courts of Law building to assist judges and their associates with their legal information needs.
+The team responded to a total of 7965 information enquiries, comprising 3392 reference, 1314 research and 3259 basic requests.
+A total of 10,072 documents were supplied in response to these queries.
+During 2017-18 the library maintained weekly afternoon clinics on level 13 of the QEII Courts of Law building to assist judges and their associates with their legal information needs.

 The library's heritage and education programs are designed to foster broad appreciation of Queensland's legal heritage and to promote an understanding of the Queensland justice system and its role in society.
-Highlights during 2016-17 included:
+Highlights during 2017-18 included: